colas002/YujieHe.github.io/essays/discuss-and-view-of-Javascript.md

 ## In Conclusion

-Overall, As a newcomer in high school who didn't know anything about programming until today, I have challenged and completed a lot of difficulties.
+Overall, start from didn't know anything about programming in high school until today, I have challenged and completed a lot of difficulties.
 I believe I will continue to stick to it.